Dev3211/Auto-setup-Discordbot/README.md

 1. Install NodeJS and make sure your npm is up to date.
 2. execute npm i discord-auto
-3. execute the setup.js file using node setup.js from your console and enjoy your first setup of your Discord bot!
+3. execute the setup.js file using 'node setup.js' from your console and enjoy your first setup of your Discord bot!

 Credits: Dev3211(PHP version), Nuno135(NodeJS version).